Fast randomized numerical rank estimation for numerically low-rank matrices: Randomized approximate orthogonalization:

 \section{Randomized approximate orthogonalization: \boldmath$\sigma_i(Y AX)/\sigma_i(AX)=O(1)$}

-We have seen that the numerical rank of $AX$ is a good estimator for the numerical rank of $A$, provided that $A$ is approximately low rank.
+We have seen that the numerical rank of $AX$ is a good estimator for the numerical rank of $A$, provided that $A$ is approximately low-rank.
 Although $AX$ is of much smaller dimension than $A$, it may still be prohibitively expensive to compute its exact singular values.
 Furthermore, one could question whether it is worth calculating the singular values accurately spending $\mathcal{O}(mr^2)$ work, considering the accuracy that was lost in the sketching step.
 Here we describe a method, which we call randomized approximate orthogonalization, to cheaply compute estimates of the singular values of $AX$ in $\mathcal{O}(mr\log(m) + r^3)$ operations.
 The idea is similar to Section~\ref{sec:theory}, in that sketches roughly preserve (the leading) singular values, but as we are working with a tall-skinny matrix $AX$, here \emph{all} the singular values will be preserved up to a small multiplicative factor.

-Randomized approximate orthogonalization is inspired by the randomized least-squares solver Blendenpik~\cite{rokhlin2008fast,avron2010blendenpik}.
-Blendenpik generates a preconditioner for an overdetermined least-squares problem $\min_x\|Bx-b\|$ where $B\in\R^{m\times r_1}$ ($m\gg r_1$; we will take $B\leftarrow AX$), in two steps.
-The first step is to sample the rowspace of $B$ by sketching with another random embedding matrix $Y\in\R^{r_2\times m}$ (independent from $X$), where $r_2\geq r_1$, to obtain the small matrix $Y B$.

-The second step of Blendenpik is to compute the QR factorization of $Y B = QR$.
+Randomized approximate orthogonalization is inspired by the randomized least-squares solver framework named \emph{sketch-to-precondition}.
+The ideas were introduced in~\cite{rokhlin2008fast} and a fast implementation was introduced in Blendenpik~\cite{avron2010blendenpik}.
+In the framework, a preconditioner for an overdetermined least-squares problem $\min_x\|Bx-b\|$ where $B\in\R^{m\times r_1}$ ($m\gg r_1$ is generated.
+The solvers work as follows: the first step is to sample the rowspace of $B$ by sketching with a random embedding matrix $Y\in\R^{r_2\times m}$, where $r_2\geq r_1$, to obtain the small matrix $Y B$.
+Secondly, one computes the QR factorization of $Y B = QR$.
 The upper triangular factor $R$ is then used as a preconditioner for an iterative solver such as LSQR.
-Even though the QR factorization is based on a sketch of $B$, the authors show $BR^{-1}$ is ‘close to orthonormal’ in the sense that $\kappa(BR^{-1}) = \mathcal{O}(1)$.
+Even though the QR factorization is based on a sketch of $B$, it is now a well-known fact in RNLA that $BR^{-1}$ is `close to orthonormal’ in the sense that $\kappa(BR^{-1}) = \mathcal{O}(1)$.
 Consequently, the singular values of $R$, or equivalently $Y B$, are close to the singular values of $B$ (in the relative sense $\sigma_i(Y B)/\sigma_i(B)=O(1)$ for all $i$).
-In Blendenpik, a well-conditioned least-squares problem is then solved with LSQR.
+One could also view this process as a `randomized approximate orthogonalization' of $B$.